 How do I interpret the goal page?

-There's a lot on the Beeminder goal page, which can be overwhelming when you don't know what it all means!
-If you're looking for something specific, check what letter we've assigned it in the image below, and then scroll to the section of this page that applies.
-Some sections include extra links if you need to dig in deeper, as well.
+There's a lot going on here, but let's break it down.
+If you're looking for something specific, check what letter we've assigned it in the image below, and check the list below for more info.
+We've included extra links on some if you need to dig in deeper, as well.

 Image of the graph page annotated with the letters A-O